“A cappella: Group or solo singing without instrumental accompaniment.” – Wikipedia

 We bought a Roberts Stream93i about 5-6 years ago.
 This was a considered purchase and we had been debating over whether we should spend out on one for quite a while before that.

 It is definitely my best buy ever.
 I love my Roberts internet radio and use it every day when I’m at home.
 You use it to stream internet radio stations and podcasts through your Wi-Fi without using a phone or Ipad.
 It absolutely comes into its own when entertaining, providing a whole day or evening of varied music, all at the touch of a button.
 I have discovered so many great songs and artists that I would never have heard of without this great gadget.
-So you can see what I’m talking about, I have linked to the newest version on Amazon here.

 As soon as I bought the internet radio and realised that you could search specifically for Christmas radio stations I was hooked.